 - Minor Misalignment: Slightly crooked teeth can be addressed with dental bonding.
 By strategically applying composite resin to the tooth, it can make it appear flush to the adjacent teeth.

 In addition to the above, many of our patients undergo dental bonding after orthodontic treatment.
 This is a simple way to further enhance their dramatic results.
 Furthermore, bonding is a more affordable alternative to porcelain veneers, and many of our patients choose this procedure for that reason.

 Dental Bonding Treatment Process

 Dental bonding can typically be completed in under one hour.
-This treatment is non-invasive, and does not usually require the removal of enamel.
+This treatment is non-invasive and does not usually require the removal of enamel.
 Before performing the procedure, Dr. Markham will choose a shade of composite resin that will blend in with your natural teeth.
 She will then place thin dental strips to prevent the composite from affecting the neighboring teeth.
 Once you are ready to begin, Dr. Markham will apply dental etch.
 This slightly acidic solution will roughen the surface of the tooth, which will prepare it for bonding.
 After a few seconds, Dr. Markham will rinse and dry your tooth.
 Next, the composite resin material will be applied shaped and hardened with a dental curing light.
 To achieve the desired result, several layers may be necessary.
-Once all of the composite has been applied, Dr. Markham will check your bite, smooth away any rough edges, and polish your teeth to a lifelike shine.
+Once all of the composites has been applied, Dr. Markham will check your bite, smooth away any rough edges, and polish your teeth to a lifelike shine.

 Commonly Combined Treatments